 ~ maintain balance ~

 Acupuncture uses fine filaments of sterile stainless steel to influence the body systems by moving Qi.
-Qi (pronounced chee) was never translated because it doesn’t have a near concept in english or other european languages.
-Qi is what animates us, it is the force of cohesion and dispersion, of movement and response, of desire and decision.
+The term Qi (pronounced chee) was never translated because it doesn’t have a near concept in english or other european languages.
+That is the value of being open to different perspectives.
+Qi is what animates us, it is the force of cohesion and dispersion, of movement and response.
 In scientific terms it is probably some form of electromagnetism.
 It moves routinely thru the body in channels and broadly across regions and collects in seas.
 It circulates and shifts from place to place.
 It is one thing described as many because it has so many functions.

 Licensed Acupuncturist, RN, Former Buddhist monk